 The following information is provided for students who choose to connect their phones to the Methodist University GroupWise Email.
 Visit the myMU Portal.
 Once at the myMU Portal, login with your Methodist ID and password.
 Click on the “Request Forms” tab, fill out the form and submit it.

 Not all phones maybe compatible or work correctly with these settings, but we hope they work for you the majority of you.
 There are several phones on the market, so we can’t give specific instructions for each phone configuration as they maybe different depending on your phone.
 This will take 24 hours to activate.

 Connecting Faculty/Staff E-Mail to Mobile Devices

 The following information is provided for staff and faculty who desire to connect their mobile devices to the Methodist University GroupWise Email.
-To connect to the MU GroupWise email server using mobile devices, an account has to be setup on the Datasysc server, which communicates to the GroupWise server allowing you access.
-In order to connect your Iphones, Ipads or Droid IOS phones, you must first put in a Computer work order, stating what your "username" is and the type of mobile device that you would like to connect to the Datascync server.
+To connect to the MU GroupWise email server using mobile devices, an account has to be setup on the Datasync server, which communicates to the GroupWise server allowing you access.
+In order to connect your iPhones, iPads or Droid phones, you must first put in a Computer work order, stating what your “username” is and the type of mobile device that you would like to connect to the Datasync server.
 Once we receive your request, you will be added to the Datasync server and we will email you the instructions on how to connect to the Datasync server to receive your MU email on your mobile device.
-If you are an adjunct professor, please send an email to email@example.com with the same information listed above.
+If you are an adjunct professor, please send an email to firstname.lastname@example.org with the same information listed above.

 Not all phones maybe compatible or work correctly with these settings, but we hope they work for you the majority of you.
 There are several phones on the market, so we can’t give specific instructions for each phone configuration as they maybe different depending on your phone.